-Koskisen is a listed company domiciled in Finland and having its shares listed on Nasdaq Helsinki.
+Koskisen is a listed company domiciled in Finland.
 Koskisen complies following rules and regulation in all information and communication:

 - Rules and regulations of Nasdaq Helsinki

 - The rules, instructions and regulations of ESMA (European Securities and Markets Authority) and the Financial Supervisory Authority,

 - The Market Abuse Regulation ((EU) No 596/2014, “MAR”)

 - Obligations regarding listed companies set in the Securities Market Act, the Limited Liability Companies Act and other legislation.

 - Finnish Corporate Governance Code for listed companies